volschin/docker-events-pushover/README.md

 If no events are specified in the enironment variables, these are the default ones: "create","update","destroy","die","kill","pause","unpause","start","stop"

+If the label docker-events.ignore is specified, then that container will not be checked.

 ## Build
 You must [create a release tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) in order to build and publish this image.
 ```shell